harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

 * Replace with median/mean of column
 * Replace with zero
-* Drop column if more than 30%-40% data missing
 * Convert to bins and keep missing as separate bin

 # Presenter Notes

 * Why outliers removed : algos are sensitive (e.g. kmeans)
 * Missing data is a reality, cannot keep dropping columns
+* Other strategies : building model for filling data
 ---

 # Feature Engineering